Explore

 People who added this item 140 Average listal rating (63 ratings) 7.4 IMDB Rating 7.3

-So until I view this again in order to finally make up my mind, I'm including it on this list.
+So, until I view this again in order to finally make up my mind, I'm including it on this list.
 For the time being, it'll help round out this list to an even eighty-five.
-Not to mention that with the straddling opinion that I have for this German esoteric fantasy film, I think it's worth recommending just to hear what other afficiandos might think of it.
+Not to mention that with the straddling opinion that I have for this German esoteric fantasy film, I think it's worth recommending just to hear what other aficionados might think of it.

-Technically speaking, this is a sequel to the the first Frankenstein kaiju flick, Frankenstein Conquers the World.
+Technically speaking, this is a sequel to the first Frankenstein kaiju flick, Frankenstein Conquers the World.
 Before it was released, this movie went through several different titles, everyone of 'em featuring the word "Frankenstein" in 'em.
-They finally settling on Frankenstein's Monsters: Sanda vs. Gaira altho, that was was just for their markets outside of the United States.
-Many American kaijo fans didn't know that this was a Frankenstein flick since the working title for it's U.S. release is the more commonly known War of The Garguantuas.
+They finally settling on Frankenstein's Monsters: Sanda vs. Gaira although, that was just for their markets outside of the United States.
+Many American kaiju fans didn't know that this was a Frankenstein flick since the working title for its U.S. release is the more commonly known War of The Garguantuas.

-The main reason for all of tthe extreme title changes was because the final script for this saga of battling behemoth-sized brothers is just a big ol' mess.
-The already wacky- ass story of Sanda and Gaira is a continuity that is barely stitched together with it's predecessor, Frankie Conquers the World.
-This barely there second chapter's premise is worsened by the fact that it just plain gets totally lost in translation once it reaches the shores of it's more English speaking audiences.
+The main reason for all of the extreme title changes was because the final script for this saga of battling behemoth-sized brothers is just a big ol' mess.
+The already wacky- ass story of Sanda and Gaira is a continuity that is barely stitched together with its predecessor, Frankie Conquers the World.
+This barely there second chapter's premise is worsened by the fact that it just plain gets totally lost in translation once it reaches the shores of it's more English-speaking audiences.

 Which probably make anyone reading this wonder why it's featured on this of favorite second chapter cinema.
 And the explanation is simple.
 Guilty pleasure.

-This Night I'll Possess Your Corpse is the second chapter in the trilogy about a character named Coffin Joe.
-He is a caretaker with a taste for murder and on a quest to find the "perfect woman" to help him sire what he deems as immortal prodigy.
-Kidnapping a group of females and putting them through a series of "fear" tests, he hopes that it will filter out the ideal woman of his dreams.
+This Night I'll Possess Your Corpse is the center chapter in the trilogy about a character named Coffin Joe.
+He is a rogue caretaker with a taste for murder and on a quest to find the "perfect woman" to help him sire what he deems as immortal prodigy.
+Kidnapping a group of females and putting them through a series of "fear" tests, he hopes that it will result in filtering out the ideal woman of his dreams.
 An example of one of these tests includes filling a room where the potential future mamas are sleeping with tarantulas.
-The one who screams and cries the least will be ruled as the "winner", while the rest of 'em are left to fend for themselves against a hungry horde of Coffin Joe's slithering pets.
+The one who screams and cries the least will be ruled as the "winner", while the remainder of them will be left to fend for themselves in a pit containing a hungry horde of Coffin Joe's slithering, poison filled pets.

-It may not exactly the most be the romantic manner of scoring a spouse, but it does
+It may not exactly be the most romantic manner of scoring a spouse, but it does

 set up for an interesting story on the day when the son asks his father exactly just how daddy met mommy.